jflavan/simple-responsive-sidebar-template/README.md

 git clone https://github.com/jflavan/simple-responsive-sidebar-template.git /your/local/directory
 ```
 ### Option 2
-Copy and paste the following into a blank HTML document
+Copy and paste the index.html and style.css into a blank HTML page and stylesheet.

 ## Browser Support